samuelasher/games-migration/merge_conflict.md

 # Hi!
-My name is SAM.
+My name is PROD.